OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/First-Time.md

 ![Setup Wizard downloading firmware](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Get-Started/img/setup-7-wizard-upgrade-button.png)

 Your Omega will download the latest firmware, and then begin installing it.
-This process takes several minutes and you'll know that it's complete when your Omega's LED finishes flashing.
+This process takes several minutes, sometimes more depending on your Internet connection.

 ![Setup Wizard installing firmware](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Get-Started/img/setup-8-wizard-installing-firmware.png)

-When the firmware installation is complete you'll also see the page below, notifying you that your Omega is ready to use.
+When the firmware installation is complete you'll see the page below:

 ![Setup Wizard finished](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Get-Started/img/setup-9-wizard-finished.png)

+At the end of the installation process, the Omega will automatically reboot.
+It will be ready for use when the Omega's LED stops flashing and remains solid.

+> Some Omega2+ models may not reboot automatically.
+If you reach the page pictured above and your Omega2+'s LED turns off and remains off for about 15 seconds, you will need to manually reboot your Omega.
+Either toggle the power switch on your Dock, or disconnect the power source and reconnect it, and your Omega2+ will start booting!

 **All Done!**